-There are flat roof details to bay window formations.
+Roofing including roof space Repair category: 2 Notes: Roof: There is weathering to the tiled roof covering together with moss accumulation.
+There are flat roof details to the building.
 Flat roofs will have a limited life expectancy.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+Roof Space: No access obtained.